Jeff-Brausam/Computer-Architecture-and-Assembly/README.md

 In software design, you are given an input (a problem), you must then process it (come up with a solution), and have an output (a solved solution.)
 Another example of it in a program, you hit a keyboard key, the cpu then processes it, and communicates with RAM and such to figure out that key, then it is displayed (output) to your monitor.

-*Algorithm* - A set of instructions, that when carried out in the proper sequence, solves a problem in a finite amount of time
+*Algorithm* - A set of instructions, that when carried out in the proper sequence, solves a problem in a finite amount of time.
 *Program* - an Algorithm written for execution on a computer.
 They can’t be written in English.
 They must be in a language for one of the seven levels of a computer.
 *Software* - A program that controls the computer.
 There are two types of software: Systems software and Applications Software.
 System Software allows the computer to be accessible to application designers.
 Application software makes a computer system to be accessible to end users (general people).